32. Quantum physics

 While it is possible to generate equations that are consistent with the first two points (obeying conservation of energy, and being consistent with de Broglie’s matter wave hypothesis), only the Schrödinger equation (presented below) satisfies all three of these points as it also gives results that are consistent with known experimental data.
 (Source: Krane, Kenneth S., Modern Physics.
 John Wiley, 1983.)

 We now return to the question of what is oscillating when it comes to de Broglie’s matter waves.
 What we find in quantum mechanics is that objects can be described with a mathematical quantity known as the wave function, denoted by the Greek letter psi (\psi).
 It is interesting to note that de Broglie and even Schrödinger did not know how to interpret the wave function.
-It was Max Born, a German physicist who in 1926 found that the wave function was related to the probability of finding the particle in a particular region of space in a particular time frame.
+It was Max Born, a German physicist, who in 1926 found that the wave function was related to the probability of finding the particle in a particular region of space in a particular time frame.
 (More accurately, Born found that it was the magnitude of the square of the wave function that provided these probabilities.)
 Furthermore, the wave function could be used to calculate the probability of the outcome of different measurements that can be made on a quantum object.
 For example, the wave function can be used to determine the probability that a quantum particle (such as an electron) will have a particular energy or momentum within a certain range.
 As bizarre as it may sound, it is waves of probability that are actually oscillating!

 It is important to point out that while the Schrödinger equation will be shown below for demonstration purposes, it is not expected that you will use this equation at all, as it is extremely complicated!
-The mathematics in this equation goes way beyond the math that you are expected to have experienced at this stage.
+The mathematics in this equation goes way beyond the math that you are expected to have learned at this stage.
 In a way, that’s the point: quantum mechanics is a very difficult model of physics that we don’t use on the macro scale because it is not necessary!
 Why use this complicated equation when we can use simple equations like \vec{F} = m\vec{a} and get the same results?

 Schrödinger’s equation is